dariaomelkina/MacOS_drivers_instruction/README.md

 The thing is –– all the drivers come with an app, and for DriverKit having an app is a requirement.
 So we don't just install drivers, we install them from the corresponding app.

-In the [Starting](#starting) section before creating a driver we first create an app project, and now we will focus on it.
+For the installation we will use an example driver from the official Apple developer website, which is already approved and is availabe in this repository.

 The example in [examples/HandlingKeyboardEventsFromAHumanInterfaceDevice](examples/HandlingKeyboardEventsFromAHumanInterfaceDevice) provides full code for the Swift app and code for the driver (partly discussed previously).

-Lets see which part of app is related to the driver:
+Lets see which part of the Swift app is related to the driver:
 ```
 // Activate the driver.
 let request = OSSystemExtensionRequest.activationRequest(forExtensionWithIdentifier: driverID, queue: DispatchQueue.main)